mradcliffe/first-time-sprinter-workshop/README.md

 Note:
 - Why are we here?
 - A sprint is a get together to do focused work for a project
 - We do not work alone: 2-3 people work on the same issue.
 Your neighbors.
+Quick feedback loop.